SkiFire13/master-thesis/chapters/3-algorithm.typ

 === Symbolic formulas and simplification

 Differently from the implementation in @flori, we need to generate symbolic moves lazily in order to take advantage of the local algorithm and the simplification of formulas.
-To do this we represent the generator for symbolic moves described in @upward-logic a sequence of moves rather than a set.
+To do this we represent the generator for symbolic moves described in @upward-logic as a sequence of moves rather than as a set.
 Then, we can generate moves in the same order they appear in the sequence, and keep track of which point we have reached.

 For sake of simplicity we assume that every $and$ and $or$ operator with a single subformula can be first simplified to that subformula itself, while $and$ and $or$ operators with more than two subformulas can be rewritten to nested $and$ and $or$ operators each with exactly two subformulas using the associative property.
-We thus define the sequence of moves for each type of formula as following, where for the recursive case we take $M(phi_i) = (tup(X)_(i 1), tup(X)_(i 2), ..., tup(X)_(i n))$:
+We thus define the sequence of moves for each type of formula as follows, where for the recursive case we take $M(phi_i) = (tup(X)_(i 1), tup(X)_(i 2), ..., tup(X)_(i n))$:

 $
   M([b, i]) &= (tup(X)) "with" X_i = {b} "and" forall j != i.
 X_j = varempty \